 If you’re using rolled-up insulation and need a vapor barrier, roll it out between each of the floor joists and staple it into place.
 Once locked in place, you can begin rolling out your insulation.
 Roll it out in between each of the joists, ensuring that there are no gaps.
 Squeeze it into the joists to create a continual barrier.
 Be sure to leave a perimeter opening around any electrical cords to keep them from heating up and creating a fire hazard.
 If you determined that you needed more than one layer of insulation to reach the desired R-level, roll out the next layer perpendicular to the first until you’ve reached the desired depth.

 Blow it in

-If you have irregular rafter spacing or plenty of twists and turns in your attic, it makes sense to rely on loose fill rather than blanket insulation.
-Loose fill is simply poured or blown into the attic space, and it doesn’t have to be cut or sized in any way before installation.
+If you have irregular rafter spacing or plenty of twists and turns in your attic, it makes sense to rely on loose-fill rather than blanket insulation.
+Loose-fill is simply poured or blown into the attic space, and it doesn’t have to be cut or sized in any way before installation.
 This makes it a fast insulation option and a highly effective one when put down properly.
 Start by setting a small strip of blanket insulation in between each rafter at either corner of your attic at the eaves.
 This is to keep the blown-in insulation from leaking out once installed.
 Now pour the insulation by hand, or blow it in using a blower until it’s at the desired thickness between each of your floor joists.
-If you don’t have enough space to get the insulation thick enough, you might want to add a rigid board or plank style insulation over top of the blown-in insulation.
+If you don’t have enough space to get the insulation thick enough, you might want to add a rigid board or plank style insulation over the top of the blown-in insulation.
 This gives you the needed insulating factor, and also makes it comfortable to walk in the attic and use it for storage.

-Regardless of your installation process, once you complete the insulation installation, you’ll notice a discernible difference in not only your heating costs, but your cooling costs during warmer months, too.
+Regardless of your installation process, once you complete the insulation installation, you’ll notice a discernible difference in not only your heating costs but your cooling costs during warmer months, too.